edenhill/kcat/README.md

 If you are connecting to Kafka brokers also running on Docker you should specify the network name as part of the `docker run` command using the `--network` parameter.
 For more details of networking with Kafka and Docker [see this post](https://rmoff.net/2018/08/02/kafka-listeners-explained/).

 Here are two short examples of using kafkacat from Docker.
 See the [Docker Hub listing](https://hub.docker.com/r/confluentinc/cp-kafkacat/) and [kafkacat docs](https://docs.confluent.io/current/app-development/kafkacat-usage.html) for more details:

 **Send messages using [here doc](http://tldp.org/LDP/abs/html/here-docs.html):**

 ```
-docker run --interactive --rm \
+docker run -it --rm \
-        confluentinc/cp-kafkacat \
+        edenhill/kafkacat \
-        kafkacat -b kafka-broker:9092 \
+                -b kafka-broker:9092 \
                 -t test \
                 -K: \
                 -P <<EOF